4cm4k1/prime/README.md

 ### Setup

-1. Start the Mongo shell with `mongo`.
+1. Load the data using this command `mongoimport --db challenge --collection bios --drop --file bios.json`
-2. Create a new database called `challenge`.
+2. Start the Mongo shell with `mongo`.
-3. Load the data using this command `load('bios.js')`
+3. Connect to the `challenge` using the mongo shell command `use challenge`

 ### Queries